0x31i/VulnAXIS/AXIS-instructor-writeup-v11.md

 #### Common Student Challenges

+**Challenge 0**: "Some flags are not in their proper locations"
+- **Solution**: Rerun the "vulnaxis.sh" script.
+- Sometimes if the AXIS security camera is unexpectedly shut down, the flags get erased.

 **Challenge 1**: "I don't know where to start"
 - **Solution**: Teach systematic enumeration framework
 - Start with vendor directory: `/var/lib/axis/`